 Professional editing versus Chat GPT?

-While digital and AI text tools such as Grammarly and Chat GPT have improved in recent years, there is no substitute for the eye of a native language editor.
+While digital and AI text tools such as Grammarly and Chat GPT have improved in recent years, there is no substitute for the eye of a native language editor, particularly in academic work.
 While digital tools are adequate for some basic tasks, they will fail to grasp the nuance and line of argument of an entire piece, and thus miss much of the context of your writing.
-As a native-level editor, I can assure a quality of work which AI can never achieve.
-It is equivalent to craftsmanship, as opposed to standardised mass production, and your writing deserves the best.
+As a native language editor, I can assure a quality of work which AI can never achieve.

 My editing can fully grapple with the social and political context of the words you use.
 Also, as an experienced and widely published academic, I can understand the context of where you are trying to publish, and what style and tone is suitable for this target audience.
 This awareness will be crucial for getting your work successfully in front of the desired audience.